About this Session

 Maybelline has performed in various high school productions and is excited to perform in her first amateur musical Mamma Mia (Northern Light Theatre Company, 2020).
 She has been mentored by industry professionals Amelia Ryan and Michael Griffiths to perform her self-written comedy and song sets at the Adelaide Festival Centre in the Class of Cabaret (2018) and the GreenRoom Speakeasy (2019).

 Melissa is a hairdresser at Sj Establishment who is wanting to undertake vocal coaching in the future.
 She works alongside her vocal coach at Voicehouse and performs at each gig.
-She spent her schooling in choir and vocal jazz - always known as the loud soprano.
 Melissa’s influences are the big vocalists such as Ariana Grande, Mariah Carey and Christina Aguilera.

 Since first performing on stage at age 12 as Oliver in a school production of Oliver, Sean has performed in many theatre productions.
 The majority of shows Sean has performed in have been with the SA Light Opera Society (SALOS).
 Roles he has played with SALOS include Bunthorne in Patience, Dick Deadeye in HMS Pinafore, Stephen Foster in The Minstrel Man and Luiz in The Gondoliers.

 Sean has also performed with Marie Clark, Therry, Galleon Theatre Group and The Henley Drama Group.

 Sean has learnt singing with Norma Knight and Mary Branagan.